yale-mgt-656-fall-2021/madlibs-starter/README.md

 assign you to one of these.
 Checkout a new branch with a good name before you do your work.
 This will be a command like

 ```
-git checkout -b kyle-new-verbs
+git checkout -b bald-chicken-new-verbs
 ```

-Here, I named my branch "kyle-new-verbs".
+Here, I named my branch "bald-chicken-new-verbs".
 You should name yours something *different*, no spaces.
-E.g. your branch name might be "jane-new-stories" or "rad-verbs-for-class-by-rachel".
+E.g. your branch name might be "fire-lion-new-stories" or "rad-verbs-for-class-by-sleek-deer".

 7) Create a new file.
 You can also edit existing files, but that will make our merging harder!
 If you want to make a new file of verbs, you might make a file at
-`/js/verbs/kyle-new-verbs.js` and in that file, add new verbs.
+`/js/verbs/bald-chicken.js` and in that file, add new verbs.

-You should choose a name other than "kyle-new-verbs.js".
+You should choose a name other than "bald-chicken.js".

 8) Check your code works.
 Did you break the app?
 No?
 Great!